Sydney Cove (1796 ship)

-Sydney Cove was the Bengal country ship Begum Shaw that new owners purchased in 1796 to carry goods to Sydney Cove, and renamed for her destination.
+Sydney Cove was the Bengal country ship Begum Shaw that new owners purchased in 1796 to carry goods to Sydney Cove, in the colony of New South Wales, and renamed for her destination.
 She was wrecked in 1797 on Preservation Island off Tasmania while on her way from Calcutta to Port Jackson.
 She was among the first ships wrecked on the east coast of Australia.

 Voyage

 The ship was built in Calcutta as part of the rice fleet, under the name Begum Shaw.
 She arrived at Calcutta on 30 May 1796 from Coringa.
 This was shortly after the ship had arrived from Port Jackson and reported on conditions there.
 Sovereigns agents were the agency house (private trading firm) of Campbell and Clark.
 Campbell and Clark purchased Begum Shaw, renamed her Sydney Cove, retained her owner and master Gavin (or Guy) Hamilton as master, and provided her with a cargo that consisted of various provisions, spirits, and goods.
 The venture was speculative, meaning the goods had not been ordered by the colony, but rather were to be sold on arrival.

 Sydney Cove departed on 10 November 1796.
 She encountered heavy seas in December that started a leak.
-Further bad weather in January 1797 increased it, so that the pumps had to be manned continuously.
-In February, off the east coast of Tasmania, yet more heavy weather saw the leak gaining on the bailing efforts.
+Further bad weather in January 1797 increased it, so that the water had to be continuously pumped out.
+In February, off the east coast of Tasmania, additional heavy weather saw the leak gaining on the bailing efforts.

+Grounding and survival

 On 9 February, with the water up to the lower-deck hatches, putting Sydney Cove in imminent danger of sinking, Hamilton decided to ground the stricken vessel on the island now called Preservation Island, which is in the Furneaux Group, north of Tasmania.
 He chose a sheltered location so everyone was able to get ashore safely and most of the cargo was saved, too.
 He had the salvaged rum stored safely out of the crew's reach, on nearby Rum Island.